jilanihammad/Uplift_App/Maya.md

 ### 3.2 Voice & Session Pipeline
 Key components (all under `lib/services/`):
 1. **VoiceSessionBloc** (`voice_session_bloc.dart`) – central coordinator handling events for session lifecycle, mode switching, TTS playback, and amplitude smoothing.
-Interfaces with legacy `VoiceService` and the new `IVoiceService` facade (Phase 6 hybrid architecture).
+It listens to `VoicePipelineController` snapshots whenever the `voicePipelineControllerAuthoritative` flag is enabled, and falls back to the legacy path otherwise.
+2. **VoicePipelineController** (`lib/services/pipeline/voice_pipeline_controller.dart`) – authoritative state machine for recording, VAD, auto-mode, and playback orchestration.
+It emits `VoicePipelineSnapshot`s that drive the bloc/UI and exposes `requestEnableAutoMode`, `requestStartRecording`, and recording-complete callbacks.
-2. **VoiceService** (`voice_service.dart`) – orchestrates recording (`AudioRecordingService`), RNNoise-based VAD, backend API calls, playback via `AudioPlayerManager`, file cleanup, and interaction with `SimpleTTSService`.
+3. **VoiceService** (`voice_service.dart`) – DI wrapper that wires either the controller path or the legacy `AutoListeningCoordinator`/`AudioRecordingService` pipeline depending on feature flags, handles backend API calls, and bridges to `SimpleTTSService`.
-3. **VoiceSessionCoordinator & AutoListeningCoordinator** – provide modular control of auto-listen, generation counters, and streaming callbacks.
+4. **VoiceSessionCoordinator & AutoListeningCoordinator** – legacy orchestration layer used only when the controller flag is disabled; slated for removal once the takeover in `takeover.md` is complete.
-4. **MessageProcessor + TherapyService** – determine whether to call backend endpoints or direct LLM providers (controlled by config service and feature flags).
+5. **MessageProcessor + TherapyService** – determine whether to call backend endpoints or direct LLM providers (controlled by config service and feature flags).
-5. **SimpleTTSService & WebSocketAudioManager** – manage buffered streaming audio, interplay with just_audio, and VAD gating using generation callbacks.
+6. **SimpleTTSService & WebSocketAudioManager** – manage buffered streaming audio, interplay with just_audio, and VAD gating using generation callbacks.

 Supporting utilities:
 - `AudioProcessingService`, `RNNoiseService`, and `EnhancedVADManager` for noise suppression and speech detection.